Rings where a non-nilpotent sum of units is a unit: Rings with 1

 In particular, let $R$ be a subring of the ring of all algebraic integers.
 Then $R$ is not \ua, since $2$ is a nonzero nonunit sum of units in $R$.
 Thus $\udim R \geq 1$.
 But $R$ is an integral extension of $\Z$, so by the above we have $\udim R \leq 1$ (so $\udim R=1$).
-Then since $\Z$ is a Hilbert ring, its integral extension $R$ must also be a Hilbert ring.
+Then since $\Z$ is a Jacobson ring, its integral extension $R$ must also be a Jacobson ring.
 Therefore, $R$ cannot satisfy the conditions of Proposition~\ref{pr:Jacudim}. \end{example}